-As a noun, grill means (1) a cooking surface using parallel metal bars, (2) a device that cooks with a grill, or (3) a restaurant offering grilled food.
-As a verb it means (1) to grill, or (2) to question relentlessly.
-Grille, which is only a noun, usually means a grating used as a screen or barrier on a window or on the front of an automobile.
+As a noun, grill refers to (1) a cooking surface using parallel metal bars, (2) a device that cooks with a grill, or (3) a restaurant offering grilled food.
+As a verb, it means (1) to grill, or (2) to question relentlessly.
+Grille, which is only a noun, usually refers to a grating used as a screen or barrier on a window or on the front of an automobile.

 Grille is often used instead of grill in restaurant names—e.g., Salt Creek Grille, O’Connell’s Irish Pub & Grille, Arooga’s Grille & Sports Bar.
 There’s no good reason for this.
 It’s just something some restaurateurs do.